adrianparker/ExifCmdLine/README.md

 We can see Lens data, and Camera Make and Model, and... whatever the camera or post-capture software appended.

 Recall the inconsistent modified date in the Basic usage above?
-Here we see a Software tag for Adobe Lightroom - and so we can surmise the photo was taken at 12:31pm, then touched up in Lightroom an hour or so later.
+Here we see a Software tag for Adobe Lightroom - and so we can surmise the photo was taken at 12:31pm, then touched up ("modified") in Lightroom at 1.40pm.
 Nice!

-Remember: EXIF data varies.
-Different photos will have different sets of attributes included; and some photos have no EXIF at all - particualrly if they've been through a social media, email or messaging app (they can strip EXIF for privacy reasons)
+Note: EXIF data varies.
+Different photos will have different sets of attributes; some photos have no EXIF at all - particularly if they've been through a social media, email or messaging app.

 ### Time zone conversion